Whats My Scrap Worth?

 Do I need an ID to sell scrap?

-Most US states require a driver's license, and many require a thumbprint for non-ferrous over a certain dollar amount.
-The full state-by-state breakdown will live in the Industry / Regulation category.
+Most US states require a driver's license, and many require a thumbprint or signed declaration for non-ferrous over a low dollar threshold.
+Cash payouts are commonly capped (often $25–$100); above that, a check or ACH is the default.

 What's the difference between scrap and recycling?